-In accordance with these OMB Guidelines, this report provides the information quality guidelines for the National Institutes of Health (NIH), and explains how these guidelines will ensure and maximize the quality, objectivity, utility, and integrity of information, including statistical information, disseminated by NIH to the public.
+Utility, and Integrity of Information Disseminated by Federal Agencies, hereafter referred to as the OMB Information Quality Guidelines and the HHS Part I: Guidelines for Ensuring and Maximizing the Quality, Objectivity, Utility, and Integrity of Information Disseminated to the Public, this report provides the information quality guidelines for the National Institutes of Health (NIH), and explains how these guidelines will ensure and maximize the quality, objectivity, utility, and integrity of information, including statistical information, disseminated by NIH to the public.
 This report also details our administrative mechanisms for allowing affected persons to seek and obtain appropriate correction of information maintained and disseminated by the NIH.